Writing core files

 The

-target is used if no other target is explicitly selected when running FuseSoC.The contents of the
+defaulttarget is used if no other target is explicitly selected when running FuseSoC.The contents of the

-target are used if the core is used as dependency (described in detail in Dependencies: link cores together for re-use).
+defaulttarget are used if the core is used as dependency (described in detail in Dependencies: link cores together for re-use).

-All reusable code in the core should go into the default
+All reusable code in the core should go into the default target: RTL files, lint waivers, reusable constraints, etc.

-Inheritance and the default
+Inheritance and the default target

-Importantly, other targets in the same core do not inherit the contents of the default
+Importantly, other targets in the same core do not inherit the contents of the default target automatically.

-To achieve such inheritance behavior, FuseSoC provides a flexible inheritance mechanism, based on YAML anchors/references, YAML <<
+To achieve such inheritance behavior, FuseSoC provides a flexible inheritance mechanism, based on YAML anchors/references, YAML << merge operator, and a FuseSoC-specific list append feature.

 The blinky.core shows the recommended template to inherit configuration between targets.